Speaker wire guide

 From left to right: bare wire, pin connectors, spade connectors, single banana connectors, dual banana connector.

-Speakers have one of two different types of speaker wire terminals — spring clips and binding posts (see illustration below).
+Speakers have one of two different types of speaker wire terminals — spring clips and binding posts (see illustrations below).

 Spring clip terminals accept bare wire or pin connectors.

-A spade connector slides around the collar and is secured once you screw the collar back down.
-See our complete selection of connectors.
+A spade connector slides around the binding post's collar and is secured once you screw the collar back down.